MahsaRF/Optimizing_Beta_Value_of_Beta-VAE_using_N-arm-bandit_and_Simulated_Annealing/README.md

-# Optimizing the Beta Value of β-VAE using N-arm-bandit and Simulated Annealing
+# Optimizing Beta Value in β-VAE using N-arm-bandit and Simulated Annealing

 As part of a collaborative project, we worked on β-VAE, a variation of VAE (Variational Autoencoder) and proposed a framework to optimize the β value of β-VAE automatically during the training time.